 Before Jack can say anything, the old man speaks again, ‘I still have that musical instrument.
 It was a bit broken but I did a good job mending it… Spent all my life learning to play as best a human can… You want to see it?’

 ‘Sorry, I don’t have time.
 It’s only a story.
 Thanks but I had everything I needed in my script.’
 Jack turns, clatters off the beach and struggles up the sheep path, members of the team laughing at the way he has straps and cases tangled.
-With their help he gets into the bus and tumbles into a seat.
+With the team’s help he gets into the bus and tumbles into a seat.

 Hilary says, ‘Jack, you’re an arse.
 Right, let’s go.
 Now.’
 She looks back at Brenna.
 ‘Oy, Brenna, get a grip I need you to work on the … Brenna!’